Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 Use an Eye-Catching and Relevant Image or Video on Your Lead Capture Pages

 It helps connect the user with the offer.
-A consumer who’s overwhelmed by his to-do list might look at that image and think, “Hey, I feel like that 10 hours out of every day.”
+A consumer who’s overwhelmed by their to-do list might look at that image and think, “Hey, I feel like that 10 hours out of every day.”

 Add Past Customer Reviews and Testimonials to Increase Social Proof